-He took his son Yiannis— leaving Antonis to tend to the olive oil business.
+He took his son Yiannis, leaving Antonis to tend to the olive oil business.
 After establishing Yiannis in Pittsburgh, Pennsylvania, Panayiotis returned to Greece.
-Yiannis stayed in Pittsburgh where he married, became a successful businessman— and had his own son, Panayiotis, named in honor of his father.
+Yiannis stayed in Pittsburgh where he married, became a successful businessman and had his own son, Panayiotis, named in honor of his father.

 Over the years, Peter spent summers in Greece getting a better handle of the olive harvesting process and gaining an extensive knowledge of olive oil making.

-While attending the University of Pittsburgh, Peter spent summers in Greece and winter break — harvest time — in the olive tree orchards and learning first hand a tradition that didn’t only go back generations in his family— but thousands of years.
+While attending the University of Pittsburgh, Peter spent summers in Greece and winter break — harvest time — in the olive tree orchards to learn first hand a tradition that didn’t only go back generations in his family, but rather thousands of years.

 “I was 3 years old the first time I walked the “perivolatha” with my grandfather Panayiotis.
 He showed me, just like his grandfather Antonios showed him, how premium olive oil was made.
 I quickly fell in love with the family tradition and would spend summers with my grandfather in the village.
 In my teenage and college years, I found myself traveling to this land more frequently, always in time to help my grandfather harvest our olives.
 I cherished the days when my grandfather would take me to the old stone press, and show me how the oil was made.”